SystemFw/blog/content/staging/paxos-failures.md

 further reservations until we're done, i.e. by _locking_ it.

-So in Phase 1 the writer selects a majority of storage servers and sends `lock(process_id)` to them with its `process_id`.
-When a storage servers receives `lock(process_id)`, it replies with `locked(process_id)` unless its lock status is `locked(another_process_id)`.
+So in Phase 1 the writer selects a majority of storage servers and sends them a `lock` messages.
+When a storage server which isn't already locked receives a `lock` message, it will update its lock status and reply with `locked`.
 Storage servers persist their lock status to stable storage before replying to any messages.

 If the writer receives `locked` replies from all the storage servers it contacted, it proceeds to Phase 2.
-If not, it sends `unlock(process_id)` to the storage servers it contacted, and retries Phase 1.
+If not, it sends `unlock` to the storage servers it contacted, and retries Phase 1.
 Eventually one writer will succeed locking a majority of storage servers, and advance to Phase 2.

 Phase 2 is the actual write: the writer that holds the lock sends the value to the storage servers it locked.
 The storage servers persist the value unless they already have one, and then return success.

-TODO: remove process_id
+If the writer receives success responses from all the storage servers it sent its write to, then the WOR write succeeds.

 ### Lock Stealing

+2-phase locking solves the fundamental issue with concurrency control in the presence of

 2-phase locking works because writers can retry Phase 1 multiple times until one writer succeeds in locking a majority of storage servers.